 Orant operates a 32-acre demonstration farm that is the heart of our agriculture extension program.
-Growing corn, soy, peanuts, and sunflower and raising animals like chicken and goats, we use the farm to teach local farmers improved techniques that will increase their yields.
+Growing corn, soy, peanuts, and sunflower and raising animals like chickens and goats, we use the farm to teach local farmers improved techniques that will increase their yields.

 Our agriculture extension program utilizes our own staff and more than 80 lead farmers in dozens of villages to teach and distribute this knowledge.
 We also partner with local seed companies to demonstrate improved seed varieties and hold field days for hundreds of farmers to learn.